-We're pleased to again be presenting the eMental Health Expert Forum, on 10 August 2017.
+We're pleased to again be presenting the eMental Health Expert Forum, on 17 October 2018.
 This annual, invitation-only, one day conference is the leading event for eMental Health implementation science leadership in New Zealand.
 The Forum is run in a workshop style, valuing input and discussion from all participants.
-We are priveleged to be hosting two internationally recognised experts as our keynote speakers.
-Invitations are currently being sent out to participants for 2017.
+We are privileged once again to be hosting internationally recognised experts as our keynote speakers.
+Details to follow.
+Invitations are currently being sent out to participants for 2018.
 The Forum will be held at AUT's City Campus in Auckland.

 Keynote Speakers 2017

 Professor Dinesh Bhugra CBE

 Emeritus Professor of Mental Health and Cultural Diversity, King's College, London

 Professor Dinesh Bhugra's research interests are in cultural psychiatry, sexual dysfunction and service development.
 He also has an interest in e-mental health and is helping to develop the World Psychiatric Association's position statement on the topic, and exploring social media.